Journal Contents

 open-angle glaucoma (OAG) among 66-year-old people in the municipality of

-Skelleftea in northern Sweden.
-METHODS: A population-based study comprising 339
+METHODS: A population-based study comprising 339 individuals, representing 40% of

-individuals, representing 40% of the age group and 87% of those randomly
+the age group and 87% of those randomly selected.
+The examination included

-optic disc evaluation and a visual field analysis if glaucoma was suspected.
+field analysis if glaucoma was suspected.

 RESULTS: The overall prevalence of PEX syndrome was 23%[95% confidence interval